conery/op-client/README.md

 ## Documentation

-The full documentation for the client and server is online:
+The full documentation for the client and server are online:

 - [OP-Client](https://conery.github.io/op-client/) describes the GUI and how it communicates with the server.
 - [OP-Server](https://conery.github.io/op-server/) has an overview of the data model, the REST API, instructions for installing and configuring a server, and developer documentation for the Python code and unit tests.